 CRNs are also displayed on the public register of companies next to company names.
-You can view this register online via Companies House WebCHeck or Companies House Beta.
+You can view this register online via Companies House WebCHeck or Companies House Service (formerly known as Companies House BETA).
 Handy if you happen to lose all paperwork containing your company registration number.

 A company registration number is also referred to as a ‘Companies House Registration Number’ or ‘company number’.